zevv/npeg/README.md

 measure the results.

-When in doubt, check the generated parser instructions by compiling with the `-d:npegTrace` or `-d:npegDumpDot` flags - see the section Tracing and Debugging for more information.
+When in doubt, check the generated parser instructions by compiling with the `-d:npegTrace` or `-d:npegDotDir` flags - see the section Tracing and Debugging for more information.

 At this time the upper limit is 4096 rules, this might become a configurable